multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 [comment]: # (mx-context-auto)

 ## Interceptors
-The package provides a series of [Nestjs Interceptors](https://docs.nestjs.com/interceptors) which will automatically log and set the CPU and overall duration for each request in a prom histogram ready to be scrapped by Prometheus.
+The package provides a series of [Nestjs Interceptors](https://docs.nestjs.com/interceptors) which will automatically log and set the CPU and overall duration for each request in a [Prometheus](https://prometheus.io) histogram ready to be scrapped by Prometheus.

 `LoggingInterceptor` interceptor will set the execution time of each request in a Prometheus histogram using [performance profilers](#performance-profiler).